2025-07-13T13:04:15

 FAQs

-• No, you can invest in structured notes using your existing Cash Balance securities account.
+• No, you can invest in Structured Notes using either existing Thai stock Cash Balance account or foreign stock Cash Balance account.

 • Eligible investors include High Net-Worth Individuals (HNW), Ultra High Net-Worth Individuals (UHNW), and institutional investors (II).